-Is fructose being blamed unfairly for obesity epidemic?February 21st, 2012 in Health /
+Is fructose being blamed unfairly for obesity epidemic?February 21, 2012 in Medicine & Health / Health

 Is fructose being unfairly blamed for the obesity epidemic?
 Or do we just eat and drink too many calories?

 Researchers from St. Michael's Hospital reviewed more than 40 published studies on whether the fructose molecule itself causes weight gain.